 PhD, RN, FNP-BC, FAANP

-Professor and Chair, Community Practice Nursing
+Professor, Community Practice Nursing

 Office: 318 Moore Building